-Authorities actively search for assault, robbery suspect in Wilson County
+UPDATE: Assault, robbery suspect arrested in Dickson

+TBI agents arrested David Paul Vaughn, 32, of DeKalb County, on Friday night without incident at a hotel in Dickson.

+Multiple law enforcement agencies continued to search late Thursday night and throughout Friday in Wilson County for Vaughn, who has ties to Wilson and Trousdale counties and is wanted in connection with a home invasion and officer-involved shooting in Boone County, Kentucky and an armed robbery Wednesday in Escambia County, Florida.

-According to Escambia County, Florida sheriff’s officials, the suspect is 32-year-old David Paul Vaughn.
-Authorities there said Vaughn apparently walked into a Walgreen’s pharmacy Wednesday at 8:15 a.m., pointed a gun at a clerk and demanded pills.
+Escambia County, Florida sheriff’s officials said Vaughn apparently walked into a Walgreen’s pharmacy Wednesday at 8:15 a.m., pointed a gun at a clerk and demanded pills.
 He left the store in a maroon Nissan Rogue.

 Escambia County authorities said Vaughn is wanted in connection with a home invasion that led to an officer assault and an officer-involved shooting that happened in Boone County, Kentucky.

 Wilson County sheriff’s deputies and Mt.
-Juliet police officers assisted Tennessee Bureau of Investigation agents in a be-on-the-lookout investigation Thursday afternoon in the Providence area of Mt.
-Juliet apparently in a search for Vaughn.
+Juliet police officers assisted TBI agents in a be-on-the-lookout investigation Thursday afternoon in the Providence area of Mt.
+Juliet in the search for Vaughn.

 According to TBI public information officer Susan Niland, the agency requested assistance to find a person and vehicle from another state.